The Elevation of the Mind: Using Its Power with Intelligence The Elevation of the Mind: Using Its Power with Intelligence

 The treatment of the mind

 When the body falls sick, we consult a doctor.
 The doctor identifies what is harmful and prescribes what restores health.
-For the mind, your intelligence (vivek) is the doctor.
+For the mind, your intelligence (vivek) is the doctor, as discussed in What is Intelligence.

 Through inner observation and introspection, intelligence asks: What kind of mind do I want?
 Which tendencies support it, and which tendencies weaken it?